victor-smirnov/digital-philosophy/Artificial Intelligence.md

 In general case, computationally-bounded observer is defined by its computational architecture, its long-term memory and its runtime constraints.

 Observer is linked with *beingness* -- specific quality of perception.
-In the prase "I am", "am" -- is beingness of Observer.
+In the phrase "I am", "am" -- is beingness of Observer.
 In this sense, beingness *precedes* redness in *verbal reports* of qualia.

 Observer problem is not just an abstract question from Philosophy of Mind.
 Observer implicitly exists in most of sentences and propositions of *natural language*.
 Observer is extremely rich in its manifestations (both internal reports and behaviours), which, as it has been stated above (see (de-)composability of phenomenal reports), are hard to formalize.